-Since 2002, skipjack, which is nearly all taken by purse seine, has comprised the greatest part of the New Zealand catch of all tuna species (18,685t in 2014), both within and beyond New Zealand fisheries waters.
-Yellowfin make up most of the balance of the purse seine catch and are caught largely outside of New Zealand fishery waters (972t in 2014).
+Since 2002, skipjack, which is nearly all taken by purse seine, has comprised the greatest part of the New Zealand catch of all tuna species (5,870 t in 2018), both within and beyond New Zealand fisheries waters.
+Yellowfin make up most of the balance of the purse seine catch and are caught largely outside of New Zealand fishery waters (964 t in 2018).
 Yellowfin are rarely part of the purse seine catch within New Zealand fisheries waters where the domestic purse-seine fishery targets only free schools of skipjack.
-The second most important component of New Zealand's domestic fisheries by volume is albacore (2,256 t in 2014) which are taken mostly by troll gear, but are also landed as target and bycatch in the longline fishery.
+The second most important component of New Zealand's domestic fisheries by volume is albacore (2,514 t in 2018) which are taken mostly by troll gear, but are also landed as target and bycatch in the longline fishery.
 The domestic longline fleet targets both bigeye and southern bluefin tuna and more recently swordfish, but the greatest part of the catch consists of albacore.
 Most highly migratory species caught commercially in New Zealand waters are exported; the destination of exports varies depending on the species.
-In 2014, 113 t of striped marlin were caught by the recreational fleet, with 44% tagged and released.
+In 2018, 117.7 t of striped marlin were caught by the recreational fleet, with 53% of these tagged and released.

-New Zealand has four Class-6 purse seiners fishing offshore in the Exclusive Economic Zones (EEZs) of Pacific Island States and in high seas areas of the equatorial western and central Pacific Ocean (WCPO).
-These vessels also fish domestically from time to time along with up to seven smaller capacity domestic-based purse seiners.
-The number of purse-seiners has been stable at 9 vessels (four Class-6 and five smaller vessels) since 2006.
-The New Zealand longline tuna fleet consists of domestically owned and operated vessels (mostly between 15 and 25 m in length) and a limited number of foreign owned vessels that operate under charter.
-The number of longline vessels operating in New Zealand has declined from 151 vessels in 2002 to 37 in 2014.
+New Zealand had one Class-5 purse seiner fishing offshore in the Exclusive Economic Zones (EEZs) of Pacific Island States and in high seas areas of the equatorial western and central Pacific Ocean (WCPO) in 2018.
+This vessel also fishes domestically from time to time along with up to four smaller capacity domestic-based purse seiners.
+Before 2016 a limited number of foreign owned longline vessels operated under charter in the NZ EEZ.
+Since 2016 the New Zealand longline tuna fleet has consisted only of domestically owned and operated vessels (mostly between 15 and 25 m in length).
+The total number of longline vessels operating in New Zealand declined from 151 vessels in 2002 to 37 in 2014 and 33 in 2018.